Release date: May 2nd, 2018Download

 - We fixed the “double scroll bar” issue in the the mobile page layout with the “slide-over content” sidebar, which was bigger than the page content.
 (Ticket 57798)

-- We fixed the issue with the Edit button for multi-selection made via the Select All button.
+- We fixed an issue with the Edit button for multi-selection made via the Select All button.
 For details on the known limitations of the Select All button in combination with the Edit button, see the Selection Type section of Select All Button in the Mendix Reference Guide.
 (Ticket 56252)

 - Validation feedback on a reference set selector was shown in the wrong location.
 This has been fixed.
 (Ticket 63069)